FlawCon/2019.flawcon.xyz/coc/handling-guidelines.md

 - Give them contact information for the conference organisers

 # What do to next
-A meeting of all conference organisers should be called immediately or if not possible at the quickly as possible, this meeting should;
+A meeting of all conference organisers should be called immediately or if not currently possible at the nearest possible time, this meeting should;
 - Determine what happened
 - Consider possible routes of action